bagit-profiles/bagit-profiles-specification/README.md

 	A list of MIME types acceptable as serialized formats.
 E.g. "application/zip".
 If serialization has a value of required or optional, at least one value is needed.
 If serialization is forbidden, this has no meaning.

-7. `Accept-Bagit-Version`: LIST
+7. `Accept-BagIt-Version`: LIST

-	A list of Bagit version numbers that will be accepted.
+	A list of BagIt version numbers that will be accepted.
 At least one version is required.

 Examples
 ---